 The current members of the audit committee are Michael D. Sweatman, Suraj Ahuja, and Warren Stanyer.
 Suraj Ahuja is considered an independent member of the audit committee.
 Warren Stanyer is not considered to be independent, as he is the President and Chief Executive Officer of the Company.
-Michael D. Sweatman is not considered to be independent, as he is the President and Chief Executive Officer of Eureka Resources, Inc. ("Eureka"), a company for which Warren Stanyer serves on the compensation committee.
+Michael D. Sweatman is not considered to be independent, as he is the President and Chief Executive Officer of Eureka Resources, Inc. ("Eureka"), a company for which Warren Stanyer has, in the previous three years, served on the compensation committee.
 All members of the audit committee are considered to be financially literate.